mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When a client sends a commit to change a group, it can include an UpdatePath to assign new keys to the nodes along its filtered direct path.
-When a client computes an UpdatePath (as defined in {{synchronizing-views-of-the-tree}}), it computes and signs a path hash that summarizes the state of the tree after the UpdatePath has been applied.
+When a client computes an UpdatePath (as defined in {{synchronizing-views-of-the-tree}}), it computes and signs a parent hash that summarizes the state of the tree after the UpdatePath has been applied.
 These summaries are constructed in a chain from the root to the member's leaf so that the part of the chain closer to the root can be overwritten as nodes set in one UpdatePath are reset by a later